xdaichain/exit-reward-prototype/README.md

 The `Reward` contract is well documented, so you can look into its code and get the detailed information about each function.

-The ABIs will be provided after we deploy the contracts on Mainnet.
+The ABIs are available in `etherscan.io` as the contracts are verified ([see contract addresses](https://github.com/xdaichain/exit-reward-prototype/blob/master/addresses.mainnet.json)).

 ## User roles